mem0ai/mem0/examples/chainlit/chainlit.md

-# Welcome to Chainlit! 🚀🤖
+# Welcome to Embedchain! 🚀

-Hi there, Developer! 👋 We're excited to have you on board.
-Chainlit is a powerful tool designed to help you prototype, debug and share applications built on top of LLMs.

-## Useful Links 🔗
+Hello! 👋 Excited to see you join us.
+With Embedchain and Chainlit, create ChatGPT like apps effortlessly.

+## Quick Start 🌟

-- **Documentation:** Get started with our comprehensive [Chainlit Documentation](https://docs.chainlit.io) 📚
+- **Embedchain Docs:** Get started with our comprehensive [Embedchain Documentation](https://docs.embedchain.ai/) 📚
-- **Discord Community:** Join our friendly [Chainlit Discord](https://discord.gg/k73SQ3FyUh) to ask questions, share your projects, and connect with other developers! 💬
+- **Discord Community:** Join our discord [Embedchain Discord](https://discord.gg/CUU9FPhRNt) to ask questions, share your projects, and connect with other developers! 💬

-We can't wait to see what you create with Chainlit!
-Happy coding! 💻😊
+- **UI Guide**: Master Chainlit with [Chainlit Documentation](https://docs.chainlit.io/) ⛓️

+Happy building with Embedchain! 🎉

-## Welcome screen
+## Customize welcome screen

-To modify the welcome screen, edit the `chainlit.md` file at the root of your project.
-If you do not want a welcome screen, just leave this file empty.
+Edit chainlit.md in your project root to change this welcome message.